How To Bid At Auction

 - The bidding is made in increments as the auction progresses.
 They do not automatically offer your maximum amount and will try and buy the property for you at the lowest amount possible.
 If you authorise a maximum bid of £95,000 yet in the auction room you have the final bid at £90,000 and this has exceeded the reserve price, you will be successful in buying the property for £90,000.

 A telephone bidding service is also available to those unable to attend, but you will need to make the necessary arrangements with Auction House prior to auction day.

 - You bid on the property during the auction whilst on the telephone to a member of the Auction House team.
 We will call you a few minutes prior to your chosen property being offered for sale, repeat the Auctioneers words to you and you instruct the team member when and how much you wish to bid.

-Completion of a Proxy or Bidding Form sent to us with your deposit cheque and buyers administration fee is all that is needed to make either a Proxy or Telephone Bid.
+Completion of a Proxy or Bidding Form sent to us with your deposit cheque and buyers administration fee is all that is needed to make either a Proxy, Telephone or Internet Bid.
 This can be found within the auction catalogue, click here or call our regional auctions office.

 More auctions.
 More auction rooms.
 More auctioneers.